flybywiresim/docs/docs/simbridge/installation.md

 ![Simbridge install prompt](assets/simbridge/installer_prompt.png "Prompt to install Simbridge when installing an addon that requires it"){loading=lazy}

-Select `Yes` to install Simbridge along with your chosen addon/version.
+Select `Yes` to install SimBridge along with your chosen addon/version.

 #### Seperate Install

-If you select `No` in the [Addon Install](#addon-install) or would like to seperately install Simbridge, then you can install SimBridge by selecting the SimBridge tab.
+If you select `No` in the [Addon Install](#addon-install) or would like to separately install SimBridge, then you can install SimBridge by selecting the SimBridge tab.

-On the SimBridge tab, select install and the installer will go ahead and install Simbridge.
+On the SimBridge tab, select install and the installer will go ahead and install SimBridge.
 ![Simbridge installer](assets/simbridge/simbridge_installing.png){loading=lazy}

 #### Installer Debug Logs